ProfilePic

 • Do not download any attachments in the message.
 Attachments may contain malware such as viruses, worms, or spyware.

-• Do not click suspicious links that appear in the message.
-Links in phishing messages direct you to fraudulent websites.
+• Do not click suspicious links in phishing messages.
+These links direct you to fraudulent websites.

 And If you receive a phone call that seems to be a phishing attempt: